fffilo/raspberry-kiosk/README.md

 		kweb3 -KFJHCUA+-zbhrqfpoklgtjeduwxy http://path.to.your/web.page
 	done;

+## Optimization

+For more info see this [link](http://elinux.org/RPiconfig) (to do).

 ## Finally

-Reboot your pi and it should start X, launch KWeb browser and be ready with your chosen web-page in kiosk-mode!
+Reboot your pi and it should start X, launch web browser and be ready with your chosen web-page in kiosk-mode!